Tenders required 3.7.1

 We'll inform a tenderer whose tender was lodged after the closing time of its ineligibility for consideration.

-Our procurement team will notify and forward the consultant the obtained tenders for the project via email or on a portable USB device.
+Our Procurement team will notify and forward the consultant the obtained tenders for the project via online file transfer.

 The consultant will be required to assess the obtained tenders in conjunction with the developer and make a recommendation on the successful tenderer.